The Nurse (2017 film)

 The Nurse is a 2017 American horror short film directed by Julian Terry.
-The film was written by Alexander Anderson and produced by Terry and Anderson.
-The short film is set in the Conjuring Universe and introduces a new demonic entity in the form of a nurse.
+The film was written and produced by Alexander Anderson and Terry.
+The short film is made in the style of an entry in the Conjuring Universe and introduces a new demonic entity in the form of a nurse.
 The film stars Aria Walters and Hannah Palazzi and was released on YouTube on August 16, 2017.
-The short film was made in four days for a contest titled "My Annabelle Creation", which it won.
+The short film was made in four days for a contest titled "My Annabelle Creation", in which it was one among five international winners.